 Similarly, if new restrictions on collaboration, including on intellectual property rights, are introduced the UK would not be able to participate in Defence industrial research and development (R&D) collaboration that otherwise would have enhanced the UK and EU’s collective defence.
 The UK would also be unable to fully contribute to security-related Horizon Europe programmes.

 Inclusion in Space and R&D Programmes

 The UK is a leader and influencer in collaborative EU R&D programmes, often helping to shape the research agenda and set future priorities.
 The UK is involved in more projects than any other country in the EU programme, leads more programmes than any other nations, and leads half of all the projects it partakes in.

 If the UK fails to negotiate access to EU RD programmes in a future trading relationship UK organisations will have no access to Horizon 2020’s successor, Horizon Europe, or to the remainder of Horizon 2020.
 The UK would also lose assess and participation in Galileo’s Public Regulated Service (PRS).
-Further to this, without a UK commitment to match EU R&D funding the UK will face a long-term funding gap for research and innovation, as the EU currently funds almost £100m of UK R&D in the Aerospace, Security and Space sectors every year.
+Further to this, without a UK commitment to match EU R&D funding the UK will face a long-term funding gap for research and innovation.
+The EU currently funds almost £100m of UK R&D in the Aerospace, Security and Space sectors every year.